alexholmes/blog/_posts/2013-02-14-java-7-and-the-dotted--and-dotless-i.markdown

 It looks like the first codepoint is indeed correct (the Latin lower-case "i"), but what is `\u0307`?
-[Wikipedia tells us](http://en.wikipedia.org/wiki/Dot_(diacritic)) it's the "combining dot above", which is to say that when rendered it modifies the previous character with an additional dot, just like we saw in our example.
+[Wikipedia tells us](http://en.wikipedia.org/wiki/Dot_(diacritic)) it's the "combining dot above", which is to say that it is displayed as a single character (called a [grapheme](http://en.wikipedia.org/wiki/Grapheme)) it modifies the previous character with an additional dot, just like we saw in our example.

 What's puzzling about this is why do we see the behaviour of `toLowerCase` change between Java